-- Appendix A: NASA Research and Technology Development to Support Crew Health and Performance in Space Exploration Missions - proposals are solicited in the areas of Short-Term Mild Hypoxia (Exploration Atmosphere) Effects on Visual Impairment and Intracranial Pressure (VIIP) Related Variables, Immune Function and Oxidative Stress and Damage during Long-Term Spaceflight on the International Space Station (ISS), Cerebral Spinal Fluid Production/Absorption and Various Other Effects of 90 Days Hind-Limb Suspension in Rats: Tissue Sharing Opportunities, Combined Effects of Simulated Deep Space Radiation and Weightlessness on Health Related Biomarkers and Oxidative Stress and Damage in Cell Cultures, Standardized Behavioral Health Measures List, Antarctic Long Duration Neurostructural Change, Neurobehavioral Conditions List for Characterizing Behavioral Health Risk for Exploration Missions, Specialized Roles Necessary for Effective Team Function and Performance on Exploration Missions, Biomarkers as Predictors of Behavioral Health Outcomes, Computational Modeling and Simulation for Habitat/Vehicle Design and Assessment, Automated Data Collection Tools for Habitability Design and Assessment, and Kinetics of Degradation of Vitamins B1 and K through Processing and Storage of Spaceflight Foods.
-Unless otherwise noted, these projects are expected to be multiple year efforts. - Appendix B: NSBRI Research and Technology Development to Support Crew Health and Performance in Space Exploration Missions proposals are solicited in the areas of Cardiovascular Alterations, Human Factors and Performance, Musculoskeletal Alterations, Neurobehavioral and Psychosocial Factors, Sensorimotor Adaptation, and Smart Medical Systems and Technology.
+- Appendix A: NASA Research and Technology Development to Support Crew Health and Performance in Space Exploration Missions proposals are solicited in the areas of Physiological Stress and Clinical Incidence Onboard the International Space Station, Vertebral Strength Analysis in Astronauts after Long Duration Spaceflight on ISS: Analysis and Evaluation of Existing Data, Tissue Sharing Opportunities from a 90-Day Hind-Limb Rat Suspension Study, Identification and Maintenance of Team Shared Mental Models over Long Durations, Effective Team Composition for Long Duration Space Exploration, Lighting Protocols for Exploration HERA Campaign, Automated Tools for Scheduling Behavioral Countermeasures for Exploration HERA Campaign, Investigate Effects of Acute CO2 Exposure with Existing Measures, Asynchronous Behavioral Health Treatment Techniques, Innovative Research in Behavioral Health and Performance for the Human Exploration Research Analog (HERA), Host-Microbe Virulence Mechanisms, Electronic Procedures for Autonomous Crews, and Generalizable Skills and Knowledge for Exploration Missions.
+Unless otherwise noted, these projects are expected to be multiple year efforts. - Appendix B: NSBRI Research and Technology Development to Support Crew Health and Performance in Space Exploration Missions - proposals are solicited in the areas of Cardiovascular Alterations, Human Factors and Performance, Musculoskeletal Alterations, Neurobehavioral and Psychosocial Factors, Sensorimotor Adaptation, and Smart Medical Systems and Technology.
 These projects are expected to be multiple year efforts. - Appendix C: NASA Human Research Program Omnibus Opportunity proposals are solicited that address any of the risks listed in the Integrated Research Plan.
-These projects are expected to last no more than one year. - Appendix D: NASA Differential Effects on Homozygous Twin Astronauts Associated with Differences in Exposure to Spaceflight Factors proposals are solicited for small, short-term investigations of the differences in genetic and related function in twin male monozygous astronauts associated with differential exposure to spaceflight conditions.
+These projects are expected to last no more than one year. - Appendix D: NASA Ground-Based Studies in Space Radiobiology proposals are solicited in the area of Space Radiation Biology utilizing beams of high charge and energy particles simulating space radiation at the NASA Space Radiation Laboratory (NSRL), at Brookhaven National Laboratory (BNL) in Upton, New York.
 These projects are expected to be multiple year efforts.

-• Appendix E: NASA Ground-Based Studies in Space Radiobiology - proposals are solicited in the area of Space Radiation Biology utilizing beams of high charge and energy particles simulating space radiation at the NASA Space Radiation Laboratory (NSRL), at Brookhaven National Laboratory (BNL) in Upton, New York.
-These projects are expected to be multiple year efforts.
-Please note that this Appendix does not currently exist and will be released in 2014.
+This appendix is expected to be released in early 2015.